All Episodes

 I want to ask him the same questions you people have for him.

-This you know, the the compromise working with the Democrats, he knows them, he knows a lot of them in New York.
+He knows a lot of them in New York.

-And I don't know that he's prepared for he may say that he knows that they're gonna say those kinds until it's actually happens to you.
+He may say that he knows that they're going to say those kinds until it actually happens to you.

 I mean, look at Paul Ryan.

-Paul Ryan, I mean, Paul probably as a kid, I doubt that Paul Ryan even got a magnifying glass out and tried to kill a bunch of ants like the rest of us did.
+Paul Ryan, I mean, Paul probably, as a kid, I doubt that Paul Ryan even got a magnifying glass out and tried to kill a bunch of ants like the rest of us did.

 And already Obama speaks to him in a speech and accuses him of wanting to kill senior citizens.